-David Pearson, of Arturi Films, has been working as a director in both drama and documentaries.
-He is attached to the feature film "Disaster Improved My Life" & Black Car Home" David directed and produced Twofour's production of Fisherman's Friends for ITV 1
+David Pearson, of Arturi Films, directs both drama and documentaries.
+He is attached to the feature film 'The Lock Inn".
+David directed and produced Twofour's production of Fisherman's Friends for ITV 1

 Nominated for "Best Director and Producer " by the Royal Television Society's West of England Awards 2012 and winner "Best Network Programme Award" by RTS Devon and Cornwall

 A new buoy band with a combined age of 560!
 The old friends are as close a tin of pilchards, but they discover that show business has its price.